 For most victims of atrocities, justice feels completely out of reach.
 Many will never get the opportunity to see their oppressors punished for their crimes.
 But the Darfuri community is taking hopeful steps toward justice this week.
 On May 24, 2021, the International Criminal Court (ICC) held a pre-trial hearing to allow the prosecution to […]

 We cannot remain silent as the Burmese army marches down the path to the genocide of the Rohingya people.
+ACT NOW

 We write to you in advance of the 39th Session of the United Nations Human Rights Council to share our serious concerns over the human rights and humanitarian situation in Sudan.